airr-community/ogrdb/scripts/readme.md

 * `<read_file>_ogrdb_report.csv` - the Genotype File ready to be uploaded to OGRDB.
 * `<read_file>_ogrdb_plots.csv` - plots (see next section for details).

+Note that the read_file name is used as a prefix on the output files.
+They will be written to the directory containing the read file.

 Please upload the plots file as an attachment to the Notes section of your OGRDB submission.